 What this is

-This is a follow-up to The Two-Queue Regime, not a replacement for it.
-That edition established the baseline finding — the NFA approval queue behaves as two systems divided by form type, not filer type — and this one assumes it.
-What follows reports only what the last month of data has changed.
-Two inputs are new since the June 1 snapshot: the April and May pending cohorts have aged (April is now fully observable; May is not), and NFA Watch has captured a queue-state snapshot every morning since June 10 — 23 consecutive days as of July 2.
-Everything below is community-reported approval data (2,819 records).
-It is a sample, not ATF's internal figures — a claim we get to test directly this month.
+This edition follows The Two-Queue Regime rather than restating it.
+The June briefing established the baseline finding, that the NFA approval queue behaves as two systems separated chiefly by form type rather than by who files, and the analysis here takes that as given.
+The purpose now is narrower: to report what the past month of data has changed.
+Two inputs have arrived since the June 1 snapshot.
+The April and May pending cohorts have aged, leaving April fully observable and May not yet; and the site has captured a queue-state snapshot every morning since June 10, giving 23 consecutive days of history by July 2.
+All figures below come from community-reported approval data, now 2,819 records.
+That data is a sample rather than ATF's internal record, a limitation this edition is finally able to test.

-Broken out by pending month rather than pooled, the Form 4 gap between Individual and Trust medians runs 11 → 20 → 22.5 → 20 → 21 days from January through May.
-It roughly doubled in February and has held there for four straight months — including across two months of cohorts the June edition could not yet see.
-Form 4 Trust's own median barely moves (23, 26, 26.5, 26, 27) while Form 4 Individual sits at the fast floor of four-to-six days.
+Separated by the month a filing entered the queue, the Form 4 gap between Individual and Trust medians runs 11, 20, 22.5, 20, and 21 days from January through May.
+It roughly doubled in February and has held near three weeks for the four months since, a span that now takes in two cohorts the June edition could not yet observe.
+Form 4 Trust's own median has barely moved across the period (23, 26, 26.5, 26, 27), while Form 4 Individual holds at a floor of four to six days.

 Form 4 — Trust vs Individual Median Wait by Pending Month